 - In addition, degree awarding powers scrutiny at any level which leads the Privy Council to confer the power applied for will be regarded as a successful review for the purposes of calculating the interval between reviews.
 The date from which the interval is calculated shall be the date on which the order from the Privy Council comes into effect.
 A degree awarding powers scrutiny that does not lead the Privy Council to confer the power applied for will be regarded as an unsuccessful review. - For operational reasons, the interval between reviews may be extended by up to six months.
-However, the review visit under this method will not take place less than four or six years after the last review visit, except where serious concerns are raised (see paragraph 57). - For those providers whose last engagement with QAA was an Institutional Audit (2002-11) and who underwent separate home and collaborative provision audits under that method, the interval will be calculated from the audit of the home provision.
+However, the review visit under this method will not take place less than four or six years after the last review visit, except where serious concerns are raised (see paragraph 52). - For those providers whose last engagement with QAA was an Institutional Audit (2002-11) and who underwent separate home and collaborative provision audits under that method, the interval will be calculated from the audit of the home provision.
 This is to avoid an interval of more than six years between reviews of the full range of the provider's quality assurance arrangements. - A provider which has had concerns upheld about its provision after a full investigation under QAA's Concerns Scheme will undergo a review four years after its last engagement or at the planned date of the next review, whichever is sooner.
-In exceptional circumstances, such as where a full investigation under the Concerns Scheme suggests serious risks to the academic standards and quality of the provision beyond the area which has been investigated, QAA may decide (in consultation with HEFCE where applicable) that the next review of that provider be brought forward further. - Alternative providers who subscribe to QAA may be required to undergo a Higher Education Review as a function of annual monitoring.
-Further details about annual monitoring are available on the QAA website. - Finally, to provide assurance that a provider has successfully managed change, a provider which has undergone significant material change will undergo a review within four years of the change taking effect, or at the planned date of the next review, whichever is sooner.
-Where a significant material change creates serious risks to academic standards and quality, QAA may decide (in consultation with HEFCE where applicable) that the next review of that provider be brought forward further.
+In exceptional circumstances, such as where a full investigation under the Concerns Scheme suggests serious risks to the academic standards and quality of the provision beyond the area which has been investigated, QAA may decide (in consultation with HEFCE or DEL where applicable) that the next review of that provider be brought forward further. - Finally, to provide assurance that a provider has successfully managed change, a provider which has undergone significant material change will undergo a review within four years of the change taking effect, or at the planned date of the next review, whichever is sooner.
+Where a significant material change creates serious risks to academic standards and quality, QAA may decide (in consultation with HEFCE or DEL where applicable) that the next review of that provider be brought forward further.
 For these purposes, significant material change may include, but is not necessarily confined to: - change of ownership - change in corporate form - takeover of or by another provider - merger